ChinmayaChincholi/Relive/README.md

 From repository root:

 cd relive-frontend
 npm install      # first time only npm run dev

 Frontend runs at:

 http://localhost:5173
-🔷 Important
+Important

-All three services must be running simultaneously:
+All three services must be running simultaneously.

 Service	Port
-Backend (Spring)	8080
+Backend (Spring Boot)	8080
 ML Service (FastAPI)	5000
 Frontend (React)	5173

-If ML service is not running, media processing will fail.
+If the ML service is not running, media processing will fail.

-If backend is not running, frontend API calls will fail.
+If the backend is not running, frontend API calls will fail.

-🔷 Full Startup Order (Recommended)
+Recommended Startup Order

 Start MySQL